Massanutten Mountain Trails 100 Mile Run

 Updated for the 2013 Event

-Note: This page has been updated for the 2013 event.
-You may now print it.
-Copies of these instructinos will not be available at the event.
+Note: This page has not been updated for the 2014 event.
+While most things will not change, this page may have last minute changes.
+Don't waste paper printing this page until it is noted to be final for 2014.
+Copies of these instructions will not be available at the event.

 Bring these instructions with you.
 They will be in short supply, if available at all, at the event.